M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

         b) If you are connected to the same network as Pepper, it should pop up.
 Simply click it and click "Select" in the bottom right.

         c) Adjust the volume to the required level using the speaker icon in the top right.

+   NOTE: Different versions of the Pepper robot have different tablet versions, meaning the displays on the tablet screen may be skewed or run off the side of the page compared to normal.